koushik-shetty/Kotel/README.md

-# TWLibrary
+# Kotel
-ThoughtWorks Library Application
+Virtual Story Wall
 Developed by Koushik Shetty

-This application helps to maintain the library at ThoughtWorks.
+This application virtualizes the Story wall.